Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 context of this study&#x2014;varies widely across municipalities in New Brunswick.
 We herein aim to regress regression municipal tax rates on the costs of several different public goods.
 We place particular emphasis on the significant variation in per capita cost of municipal bills under the Provincial Police Service Agreement (PPSA)&#x2014;a contract between the Government of New Brunswick (GNB) and the Royal Canadian Mounted Police (RCMP) to provide smaller municipalities with policing services.
 As the RCMP provides the province with a single combined bill, the GNB charges different municipalities based on population, safety levels, and other factors, with this formula acting as an exogenous factor in the cost of policing services.

 On the other hand, it is common for larger municipalities have their own direct contracts with the RCMP, further obscuring the relationship between municipal spending patterns and taxation.
 For instance, the Codiac Regional Policing Authority serves the municipalities of Dieppe, Moncton, and Riverview, none of which pay additional fees to the GNB under the PPSA.
-Others still maintain their own independent police forces like the Bathurst Police Force (although there remains an RCMP presence in Bathurst).
-(As shall be revealed in our section on Methodology, Amy Anderson of the Union of Municipalities of New Brunswick has provided us with data on municipal policing providers as of 2024 and a way to map this backwards to jurisdictions from previous years.)
+Others still maintain their own independent police forces like the Bathurst Police Force (although there still remains an RCMP presence in Bathurst).

+The Union of Municipalities of New Brunswick has provided us with data on municipal policing providers as of 2024 to aid in our analysis.
+Confounding this, however, is the 2023 New Brunswick local governance reform, which [TODO:
+Elaborate on issue, including pre-2023 municipal remapping] Regardless, we have found a reliable way to map the 2024 data backwards to past municipal jurisdictions (this is further described in the **Methodology** section), allowing us to integrate time-invariant provider indicators into our model.

-[TODO: Explain why this setup is of interest not only insofar as showing how, and why, different level of exogeneity affect tax rates in different ways, but also in terms of ... other stuff?]
+[TODO: Explain why this setup is of interest not only insofar as showing how, and why, different level of exogeneity affect tax rates in different ways, but also in terms of tax base elasticity]

-We use a fixed-effects two-stage least squares (FE-2SLS) regression model to investigate the relationships described above.
-The "fixed-effects" (FE) part of this model allows us to control for time-invariant biases, controlling for unobserved heterogeneity across municipalities.
+With this out of the way, we therefore use a fixed-effects two-stage least squares (FE-2SLS) regression model to investigate the relationships described above.
+The *fixed-effects* (FE) part of this model allows us to control for time-invariant biases, controlling for unobserved heterogeneity across municipalities.
 However, this fails to address the problem of simultaneity bias arising from the bidirectional relationship between average tax rate (our response variable) and tax base per capita (one of our explanatory variables).

-Hence, the "two-stage least squares" (2SLS) part of our model utilizes the fact that median household income (our instrumental variable) is correlated with tax base per capita but not with average tax rate.
+Hence, the *two-stage least squares* (2SLS) part of our model utilizes the fact that median household income (our instrumental variable) is correlated with tax base per capita but not with average tax rate.
 Regressing tax base on median income and using our predicted values in the second-stage fixed-effects